supnate/memobind/README.md

 ```

 ### How it works
 `memobind` caches the function bind result in the `context` object, with `methodName` as the key for cache object, and `this[methodName]` is the function to bind.
 So the context object should not be null, it's usually the component itself.
-The key for function binding result is stored with the key generated from arguments using JSON.stringify.
+The function binding result is stored with the key generated from arguments using JSON.stringify.
 In the above example, it is `JSON.stringify([item.id])`.

 If you need to call a method on the component props or other objects, wrap it as a component method.
 For example:
 ```jsx